Explore Basic Parts of Microsoft Excel Window

 Quick Access Toolbar:

 In Excel 2007, it was an “Office” button.
-This menu do file related operation, i.e. create new excel documents, open an existing file, save, save as, print file, etc.
+This menu does the file-related operations, i.e. create new excel documents, open an existing file, save, save as, print file, etc.

 They are those symbols in the upper-right of the window that allows you to modify the labels, minimize, maximize, share and close the sheet.